Azure/modern-web-app-pattern-dotnet/guide/apply-the-pattern.md

 ### Delete non-production environments

-IaC is often considered an operational best practice, but it's also a way to manage costs.
+Infrastructure as Code (IaC) is often considered an operational best practice, but it's also a way to manage costs.
 IaC can create and delete entire environments.
 You should delete non-production environments after hours or during holidays to optimize cost.

 ### Leverage and reuse resources for shared responsibilities
-> ⚠️Pending documentation associated with - (Multichannel API Capability scenario) covered by #1908512
+> ⚠️Pending documentation associated with - (Multichannel API Capability experience) covered by #1908512
-> In this section of the guide we would discuss the shared resources in the soltuion.
+> In this section of the guide we would discuss the shared resources in the solution.
 The decision criteria that were considered and the associated cost savings from having consolidated services and the reduced operational costs associated with management and monitoring a single resource.

 <!-- #4 Operational excellence pillar -->
 ## Operational excellence